Select The Best Reaction Sequence To Make The Following Ketone

 Conclusion

 The choice of method ultimately hinges on the synthetic goal, substrate complexity, and operational constraints.
 As the field advances, hybrid strategies—such as combining enzymatic steps with transition metal catalysis—are emerging, promising even greater efficiency and versatility.
-By integrating these diverse tools, chemists can handle the detailed landscape of ketone synthesis with confidence, ensuring both innovation and practicality in the pursuit
+By integrating these diverse tools, chemists can figure out the detailed landscape of ketone synthesis with confidence, ensuring both innovation and practicality in the pursuit

 Emerging Hybrid Platforms